MikeRogers0/MikeRogersIO/src/_posts/2019-06-06-rails-6-sidekiq-queues.md

 ---
 layout: post
 title: Rails 6 Sidekiq Queues
-categories:
- – blog
-published: true
-meta:
 description: Rails 6 has new queues for ActiveStorage & ActionMailbox.
-  index: true
 ---

 If you're using Sidekiq with Rails 6 you may find that Rails 6 ships with non-default queue names for things like ActiveStorage and ActiveMailbox.